Ng Keng Siang

 Ng Keng Siang (1908 – 6 November 1967) was a pioneering Singaporean architect.
 He designed several buildings which have since become local landmarks, including the Asia Insurance Building, which was the tallest structure in Singapore at its completion, and the Nanyang University.
 He was the founding president of the Society of Malayan Architects.

 Early life and education

 Ng was born the second son of Ng Siak Khuan of Poh Kong Chye jewellers in Singapore in 1908.
 He studied at the Anglo-Chinese School before becoming an apprentice at S. Y. Wong & Co., an architectural firm.
 He then left to study at the Bartlett School of Architecture in London.
 In 1935, while studying at the school, he won the Alfred Bossom Medal and the Arthur Davis Medal.
 While there, he also studied sculpture and stone carving under prominent sculptor John Skeaping, as well as ceramics, pottery, furniture designing and interior design.
-After graduating from the school, he furthered his education at the Columbia University in New York City.
+In 1936 he was elected as a member of the Royal Society of Arts.After graduating from the school, he furthered his education at the Columbia University in New York City.